felias-fogg/dw-link/docs/manual.md

 * Added *monitor runtimers*  command in table
 * Added paragraph in problem section how to use *monitor runtimers*
 * New section 3.1 about choosing between external powering and powering using the hardware debugger.
+* Changed some section titles in order to make compatible with the TOC generator
+* Removed `monitor oscillator` .
+This is actually something quite dangerous, because it can brick the chip.
+* Added new 'S' switch for monitor breakpoint